 The Quin Tikis showband toured as part of the annual Miss New Zealand extravaganza and also with Joe Brown's Country and Western Stage Show.
 Pacific Films made a New Zealand musical comedy called "Don't Let It Get You", with Howard Morrison topping the bill.
 The Quin Tikis were also part of the movie in 1966, along with the Keil Isles, Lew Pryme, a young Kiri Te Kanawa and Normie Rowe from Australia.

 The group relocated to Australia later in 1964.
 While they were there they recorded three singles for Philips.
 The first in 1964 was "Enchanted Sea"/"Don't You Know Yockomo".
-Sam Mataparae started taking a more front role with the group and this was evidenced by the second single in 1965, "Get Me To The Church"/"Route 66", that was released as Sam and the Quin Tikis.
-Dora left and Keri Summers came in on vocals for the third single, "Honky Tonk"/"Keep On Lovin' Me", released as Keri, Sam and the Quin Tikis in 1965.
+Sam Mataparae and Keri Summers started taking a more front role with the group and this was evidenced by the next two singles in 1965, "Get Me To The Church"/"Route 66", that was released as Sam and the Quin Tikis and Keri and the Quin Tikis.

 New Zealand Music